-- Replaced Councillor Liddiard with Councillor Worrall on the Standards & Audit Committee. - Replaced Councillors J Kent and Worrall with Councillors Liddiard and Hooper on the Investment Advisory Panel. - Replaced Councillor Shinnick with Councillor Morris-Cook on the Health & Well Being Board.
+- Replaced Councillor Liddiard with Councillor Worrall on the Standards & Audit Committee. - Replaced Councillors Liddiard and Hooper with Councillors J Kent and Worrall on the Investment Advisory Panel. - Replaced Councillor Shinnick with Councillor Morris-Cook on the Health & Well Being Board.